 The park was laid out by an interdisciplinary team led by the architect Carles Ferrater.
 In the Institute of Botany within the compound of the garden, there are changing exhibitions related to botany on display.

 The Mediterranean zone of Australia is the second largest one after the Mediterranean itself.
 It consists of two sectors in southern and southwestern Australia.
 In this climate zone, some 8,000 endemic plant species are known, 75 % of which are wide-spread, the remaining 25 % grow sporadically.
 The climate with monsoon rains is influenced by the tropics.

 In Chile, a narrow zone along the coast has Mediterranean climate.
 Since it is close to the Pacific Ocean, it is a little cooler and often there are foggy conditions near the coast.
-There are 2,400 endemic species here, 23 % of which are wide-spread.
+There are 2,400 endemic species here, 23 % of them are wide-spread.
 Characteristic plants along the coast are shrubs that are little fire-resistant as natural fires hardly ever occur in the Chilean Mediterranean zone.